hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-oss/index.md

 ---
 name: lab-exercise-2a
 # 👩‍💻 Lab Exercise: Terraform in Action
-Let's use Terraform to build, manage, and destroy GCP resources.
+Let's use Terraform to build, manage, and destroy AWS resources.
 This is a three part lab.
 In part one you'll build the HashiCat application stack.

 Your instructor will provide the URL for the second lab environment.
 Bookmark it for easy reference.